Sentinal920/sentinal920.github.io/css/colors/data/walk-through.md

 goku:dragonballsuper
 ```

+## Exploitation

 We would use those creds to login into sniffer.com but get invalid creds
 ```
 http://sniffer.com/admin/login.php
 ```
-Recalling the intern-roles.txt file earlier that had lot of users, we try to login into those users and we get valid cred
+Recalling the intern-roles.txt file earlier from ftp, that had lot of users, we try to login into those users to find valid combo
 ```
+We get valid combo

 tom:dragonballsuper
 ```
 After login, we select content -> File Manager